-A female in her teens with a lead level of 24 $\mu$ g/dL was exposed to lead by eating from clay pots.
+A male in his 60's with a lead level of 65 μ g/dL was exposed to lead from using a ceramic drinking glass that contained lead.

-A male in his 30's with a lead level of 7 $\mu$ g/dL was exposed to lead from consumption of spices from India.
+A male in his 30's with a lead level of 12 μ g/dL was exposed to lead from consumption of spices while traveling in India.

-A male in his 70's with a lead level of 6 $\mu$ g/dL was exposed to lead from consumption of wild game killed with bullets.
+A male in his 40's with a lead level of 8 μ g/dL was exposed to lead from consumption of imported foods.

-A female in her 30's with a lead level of 5 $\mu$ g/dL was exposed to lead from consumption of spices while traveling in India.
+A female in her 30's with a lead level of 8 μ g/dL was exposed to lead from consumption of spices while traveling in India.

-A female in her 30's with a lead level of $3.5 \mu g/dL$ was exposed to lead from consumption of turmeric imported from India.
+A female in her teens with a lead level of 7 μ g/dL was exposed to lead from eating from clay pots.